Paella is one of the most popular Spanish Food dishes. But, what is paella, and what makes it one of the most celebrated foods from Spain?

 What is paella to the Spanish citizens?
 More than it being a staple food, it is also a great emblem that signifies the value of sharing.

-See your whole dining guests circle around the dish, scooping a hefty serving of your masterpiece and placing them on their plates.
+See your whole dining guests circle the dish, scooping a hefty serving of your masterpiece and placing them on their plates.

 Taking Care of Your Paella Pan